Sweetybeeju/customs-financials-acceptance-tests/README.md

 > sbt -Denvironment=local 'test-only uk.gov.hmrc.runner.RunWip'
 ```

-This will execute all the features form the RunWip class on local environment.
+This will execute all the features from the RunWip class on local environment.
 Whereas;

 ```
-> sm --start CUSTOMS_FINANCIALS_ALL -f
 > > sbt -Denvironment=qa 'test-only uk.gov.hmrc.runner.RunQa'

 ```

-Will execute all the features form the RunQa class on qa environment.
+Will execute all the features from the RunQa class on qa environment.